 Meet James, based in Wellington NZ and a maths teacher before joining EP.
 He’s been with EP for six years, and like many EPeeps, has had more roles than years of service.
 This includes Maths Brand Manager, Head of Mathematics, Content Manager, Head of EP New Zealand, Head of Content and now Head of Product.

-I love being able to work with those around me to together do awesome things.
+My favourite part of my job is being able to work with those around me to do awesome things.
 Pushing people to the edge of their comfort zone and then supporting them to break through to the next level of their capabilities and confidence.
 I am particularly fond of the quote ‘if you are the smartest person in the room, then you’re in the wrong room’ – surround yourself with awesome people and lift each other up.

 What’s EP Studio all about?
 Why are you jazzed about it?

 To quote my colleague and friend Tim Vaughan, it’s a game changer.
 EP Studio gives teachers the ability to use EP’s world-class content authoring tools to make engaging and effective resources for their students.
 They can modify EP’s extensive Library of content, or create from scratch.
 The icing on the cake is the ability to share these resources with others, and to use resources that other teachers have created.

 What book has been a big influence on you?

 Both of Marty Cagan’s books Inspired and Empowered provide a great guide to everything we’re trying to achieve with our way of working in Product and Engineering.
 His strong messages on empowered engineers, the importance of product discovery and the value of data are clear principles in the continuous reflection and improvement of our approach.
 Essential reading for product people.

 What are your goals for the next 3 months?